 Gillette’s engaged professional practice model describes our philosophies on four cornerstones of nursing: patient care, leadership, professionalism, and research and education.

-Education and Research: Nurses at Gillette know that continued research can improve outcomes for children with disabilities, and that education is essential to developing the next generation of nurse leaders.
+- Education and Research: Nurses at Gillette know that continued research can improve outcomes for children who have disabilities, and that education is essential to developing the next generation of nurse leaders.

-Opportunities for education and research, our team-oriented culture and clinical ladder support career development for nurses.
+We support career development for nurses through education and research opportunities, our team-oriented culture, and clinical ladders.
 As we encourage nurses to advance their professional practice at Gillette, we also want to capture their knowledge and expertise by providing them opportunities to teach and train the next generation.

 Collaborative governance empowers nurses to contribute to the decision-making process through committees and teams.
 It helps us practice the highest quality patient care, advance our professional practice model and continually improve our work environment.